LaunchCodeEducation/java-web-development/docs/_sources/assignments/tech-jobs-oo.rst.txt

 2) Complete the Support Classes
 --------------------------------

 Sally needs you to build up the remaining classes.
-In each case, you can refer to the ``Employer`` class for hints on how to structure your code.
+In each case, refer to the ``Employer`` class for hints on how to structure your code.

 The ``Location`` Class
 ^^^^^^^^^^^^^^^^^^^^^^^